tekwizz123/SyscallTables/README.md

 # Build

 Composer source code written in C#.
 In order to build from source you need Microsoft Visual Studio version 2013 and higher and .NET Framework version 4.5 and higher.
-SyscallGenerator source code written in C++ by gr8.
-In order to build from source you need Microsoft Visual Studio version 2010 and higher.
-It is using VC runtime.
-Included as tribute to author.
+Both scg and wscg source code written in C. In order to build from source you need Microsoft Visual Studio version 2013/2015 and higher.

 # Authors

++ scg (c) 2018 SyscallTables Project
 + sstComposer (c) 2016 - 2018 SyscallTables Project
 + wscg64 (c) 2016 - 2018 SyscallTables Project, portions (c) 2010 deroko of ARTeam

-+ scg (c) 2011 gr8
+Original scg (c) 2011 gr8